David Mc Goldrick, Director of Human Resources for Comfort Keepers, a Sodexo Brand, is Principal Connections’ HR Leader of the Month for July.

 I enjoy reading business literature and autobiographies, I am a keen contributor and participant within LinkedIn.
 I am fortunate to be asked to speak at conferences and find these events ideal meeting point for ideas, thoughts and new contacts.

 Thank you to David Mc Goldrick for participating in our HR Leaders Series 2018.

 Principal Connections is Ireland’s leading retained Executive Search Agency.

-With offices Dublin and Galway, Ireland, Principal Connections partners with Large Multinational Corporations, Small to Medium Enterprises, Start-up and Family Owned Businesses, Not-For-Profit, Semi-State and Public-Sector Bodies in the identification, assessment, evaluation, and recruitment of key Management, Executive and Specialist leadership talent.
+With locations in Dublin, Cork, Galway & Athlone, Ireland, Principal Connections partners with Large Multinational Corporations, Small to Medium Enterprises, Start-up and Family Owned Businesses, Not-For-Profit, Semi-State and Public-Sector Bodies in the identification, assessment, evaluation, and recruitment of key Management, Executive and Specialist leadership talent.

 Principal Connections is the Irish Arm of Agilium Worldwide Executive Search Group, one the world’s largest and foremost Global Executive Search Organisations.
 Together with our colleagues across 55 Offices in 30 Countries, each year we complete in excess of 1300 Assignments within most Major Industries and Functional Areas.